 Dental Hygiene - Program

-The Rutgers School of Health Related Professions Dental Hygiene Program consists of five prerequisite courses and a four-semester professional sequence offered jointly in conjunction with the following affiliates:
+The Rutgers School of Health Related Professions Dental Hygiene Program consists of six prerequisite courses and a four-semester professional sequence offered jointly in conjunction with the following affiliates:

-Forty- forty students are accepted into the program each January and commence their studies under the professional leadership of the faculty of the Rutgers SHRP.
+Forty students are accepted into the program each January and commence their studies under the professional leadership of the faculty of the Rutgers SHRP.
 Faculty of Rutgers School of Dental Medicine (RSDM) also provide instruction in the clinical phase of the program.
 Dental hygiene students have access to the most modern equipment and treatment facilities at the Rutgers of Dental Medicine and in the SHRP-Scotch Plains Dental Suite.

 The philosophy of the Allied Dental Education faculty is the promotion of teamwork between the two disciplines of Dental Hygiene and Dental Assisting.
 In order to advance this cooperative team philosophy, a core of allied dental courses has been developed.